Published on January 29, 2020

 When we see that action is necessary, either for the sake of mother, baby or both, we can offer a number of approaches and treatment options.
 There’s no one-size-fits-all approach.
 Every treatment plan is as individual as the mother and baby.

 High blood pressure requires immediate management for pregnant women.
-For the mother, high blood pressure can lead to serious health complications like eclampsia, which can cause nausea, blindness, vomiting and seizures.
-High blood pressure can also interfere with fetal development and even endanger the life of both the mother and baby.
+For the mother, high blood pressure can lead to serious health complications like eclampsia, which can cause nausea, blindness,

 When it comes to structural problems occurring during the development of the fetus, maternal-fetal medicine can offer surgical interventions.
 Even better, we can do many of these surgical procedures on the fetus itself, repairing problems and then allowing the baby to continue developing normally.